 The Surgery Department provides comprehensive surgical treatment using cutting-edge laparoscopic methods.
-It also specialises in minimally invasive surgeries, using solutions that minimise post-operative injuries, such as radiofrequency, electrosurgery and surgical lasers.
+It also specialises in minimally invasive surgeries, using solutions that minimise post-operative injuries, such as radiofrequency, electrosurgery.

 The Surgery Department also performs complex surgeries in difficult medical cases and treats the most common diseases requiring surgery (i.e. gallstones, hernias, haemorrhoids, etc.).